webdados/Shop-as-Client/readme.txt

 * Enter email and phone orders directly on the frontend;
 * Create orders for existing users if the email address exists on the customer database;
 * Choose either to create a new user or leave the order as if it was inserted by a guest if the email address does not exist on the customer database;
+* BETA compatibility for the WooCommerce block-based Checkout (only on the Free version for now)

 == PRO add-on features ==